aabccd021/tiny-cookie-session/README.md

 Only the user or the attacker can have the latest token at any given time.
 If a non-latest token is used, it means someone is using an old token, either the user or an attacker.

-See [test](./index.test.js) for detailed tests of the cookie theft detection mechanism.
+See [test](./index.test.js) for detailed tests of the session forking detection mechanism.

-When cookie theft is detected, the entire session is invalidated, forcing both the user and the attacker to re-authenticate.
+When session forking is detected, the entire session is invalidated, forcing both the user and the attacker to re-authenticate.

-This library can detect cookie theft after it has occurred and limit the attacker's window of opportunity.
+This library can detect session forking after it has occurred and limit the attacker's window of opportunity.

 ### Handling Race Conditions